This story has been updated. It was originally published on February 27, 2018.

 Your phone can detect when you’re driving along in a car and send out a customized text-message response on your behalf.
 This ability could genuinely save your life: It removes the temptation to reply to a message when you should be keeping your eyes on the road.

-On an iPhone, head into the Settings app and choose Do Not Disturb.
-Under the Driving heading, tap Activate and turn this to Automatically, then go back and tap Auto-Reply To.
+On an iPhone, head into the Settings app and choose Focus.
+Tap the Driving option and find the Turn on Automatically heading.
+Touch this to choose whether this feature activates when your phone detects you’re driving, when it connects to your car’s Bluetooth, and a couple other options.
+Then go back to the main Driving Focus menu and tap Auto-Reply.
 Now you can choose to send preset responses to your favorite contacts or to anyone who sends you a text or iMessage.
-Finally, go back to the previous screen and choose Auto-Reply to compose that automated message or leave the default one in place.
+Use the Auto-Reply Message field at the bottom of this screen to compose that automated message or don’t and leave the default one in place.

 6. Unlock your smartphone at home

-Open the Settings app, tap Security & location, then choose Smart Lock.
+Open Settings, tap Security, Advanced Settings, then Smart Lock.
 You can choose to have places, devices, voices, or faces unlock the screen automatically.
-It's even possible to have Android try and detect when your phone is actually on your person, as opposed to placed on a table, though the accuracy of this detector can vary.
+It’s even possible to have Android try to detect when your phone is actually on your person, as opposed to placed on a table, though the accuracy of this detector can vary.

-In this case, we want to disable the usual lock screen when we're at home.
-Choose Trusted places followed by Add trusted place and pick the point where your home is on the map.
-If you've already set your home address in Google Maps, then it should come up as an option on the list—that way you don't need to set it manually.
+In this case, we want to disable the usual lock screen when we’re at home.
+Choose Trusted places, followed by Add trusted place, and pick the point where your home is on the map.
+If you’ve already set your home address in Google Maps, it should come up as an option on the list—that way you won’t need to set it manually.

-If you've never used the service before, then start by signing up for an account through the app.
-Then tap the My Applets button on the bottom right.
-To create a new location-triggered action, tap the Plus button and choose This then Location (search for this option if you can't find it).
+If you’ve never used the service before, start by signing up for an account through the app.
+Then tap the Create button in the bottom left, followed by Add, and then choose Location (search for this option if you can’t find it).
 Now pick You enter an area and choose the desired location on the map.
 Once you come to this location while carrying your phone, the automatic routine—logging the time you spend there—should kick in.

-To set up that routine, tap the Tick button, choose That, and pick Google Sheets followed by Add row to spreadsheet.
+To set up that routine, tap Add next to Then that, and pick Google Sheets followed by Add row to spreadsheet.
 This will log the times you enter the location on a spreadsheet in Google Drive.
 If you prefer, you can also choose a different method, such as an email log.
-Once you've set up this action, tap Finish to enable the automatic routine is enabled.
+Once you’ve set up this action, tap Continue, and then Finish to enable the automatic routine.